Stakeholder Council Member Bios

 Luz Hernandez

-Luz HernandezMrs.
+Picture of Luz HernandezMrs.
 Luz Hernandez is the founding Executive Director of HUNE located in Philadelphia, PA since 1998.
 HUNE assists families of children with disabilities and youth with disabilities in obtaining an appropriate public education and achieving their life-long educational and career goals.
 Mrs. Hernandez has been a member of SEAP (State Education Advisory Panel) since 2008.
 She received her MCGA with a concentration in Translation Studies from University of Denver, BBM from the University of Phoenix and her AS in Management from CCP.
 She has received several awards, including Delaware Valley’s Most Influential Latinos, Hispanics In Philanthropy and OSEP.
 Mrs. Hernandez lives with her husband, adult son with disabilities and two daughters in Bucks County, PA.

 Christa Jones